top of page

 Bikes

 Cardiff is reasonably bike friendly, especially compared to other parts of the UK, as there are plenty of parks and bike paths.
-You can rent a bike from £10 from Pedal Power.
+You can rent a bike from £10 from Pedal Power in Bute Park or in Cardiff Bay.

 walking tours Cardiff, free tour cardiff, walking tour cardiff, free walking tour cardiff, free tour cardiff, tour guide cardiff, what's on cardiff, city guide cardiff, cardiff city, things to do cardiff, wales tours, wales things to do